-The effect of loading a new image on HPS is similar with a cold reset.
-However, the SDM HPS_COLD_nRESET pin (if configured) is not asserted by SDM as it would be on a regular cold reset.
+The effect of loading a new image on HPS is similar with a power on reset (POR).
+The SDM HPS_COLD_nRESET pin (if configured) is not asserted by SDM as it would be on a cold reset.

 Calling the SDM command to load a specific image causes the following sticky fields from the state reported by SDM to be cleared: